Description

 MaxDuration:

-• Compared with SPY (199 days) in the period of the last 3 years, the maximum days below previous high of 713 days is higher, thus worse.
+• During the last 3 years, the maximum time in days below previous high water mark is 713 days, which is higher, thus worse than the value of 199 days from the benchmark.

 AveDuration: